Azure/azure-powershell/src/CosmosDB/CosmosDB/help/Az.CosmosDB.md

 Use this to migrate autoscale throughput to manual throughput and vice versa.

 ### [New-AzCosmosDBAccount](New-AzCosmosDBAccount.md)
-Create a new Cosmos DB Account.
+Create a new CosmosDB Account.

 ### [New-AzCosmosDBAccountKey](New-AzCosmosDBAccountKey.md)
-Regenerate a given Cosmos DB Account Key.
+Regenerate a given CosmosDB Account Key.

 ### [New-AzCosmosDBCassandraClusterKey](New-AzCosmosDBCassandraClusterKey.md)
 Creates a new CosmosDB Cassandra Cluster Key.